 Transfers within the Australian Public Service and between the Parliamentary Service and the Australian Public Service

-The Court may offer ongoing or temporary transfer opportunities under section 26 of the Public Service Act 1999 (Cth).
+The Court may offer ongoing or temporary transfer opportunities under section 26 of the Public Service Act 1999 (Cth) external link.
 These transfers can be between the Court and another APS agency or a Parliamentary Service department.
-More information about transfers can be found on the Australian Public Service Commission (APSC) website.
+More information about transfers can be found on the Australian Public Service Commission (APSC) website external link.

 The Court may promote employees from within the entity, or from another agency, following a merit based recruitment exercise.
 Promotions at the APS 1–6 level may be subject to review.
 A review may delay the commencement date and date of effect of the promotion.
-More information about promotions can be found on the APSC website.
+More information about promotions can be found on the Merit Protection Commissioner website external link.

 Transfer of certain leave entitlements between State and Territory Government Service (excluding the Australian Capital Territory)